sowmyarshetty/AIBootcampCourseProjects/README.md

 ## Course Projects

 ### April-2025
-## Course - Neural Networks Deep Learning, NLP, Transformers , Prompt Engineering
+## Course - Neural Networks Deep Learning, Image Classification with CNN, NLP(Topic Modeling, RNN), Transformers , Prompt Engineering
 ### Project - Recommendation engine .
  Built a recommendation engine for buying home and kitchen projects on amazon.
 Amazon has millions of data about their products and customer reviews.
 We used pre-trained transformer based models from huggingface and fine tuned them with custom dataset ( in this case amazon customer review question answer dataset) to enhance Question Answering Task.
  #### Key highlights of the project